bkamins/bkamins.github.io/_posts/2020-12-25-minilanguage.md

 ```

 Let us discuss one more example, this case using `GroupedDataFrame`.
 As you
-can see below vectors get expanded into multiple columns by default, e.g.:
+can see below vectors get expanded into multiple rows by default, e.g.:

 ```
 julia> combine(groupby(df, :eye),